sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

 # seL4 USB 3.0 (xHCI) driver

-This repo contains the code for the xHCI driver developed by capgemini.
+This repo contains the code for the xHCI driver developed by Capgemini.
 This is not intended to be standalone and should be used by the [Microkit manifest](https://github.com/sel4-cap/microkit-manifest).

 Specifically, we have provided support for these USB devices:
 - Keyboard
-- Optical Mouse
+- Mouse
 - Resistive Touch Screen (Capacitative untested but believed to also be supported)
 - USB Hub
-- Mass Storage Flash Drives
+- Mass Storage Devices

 ## Directory structure
 - `api/`: Contains the bulk of the files required by the driver to function